Automatic sky capture

 Early access

 Horizon is currently in prototype testing.
-Join the list to follow development, see real sky captures, and hear about future early tester opportunities.
+Join the list to follow development, see real sky captures, and hear about early tester opportunities as they open up.
+No fake urgency, and no launch announcement before there's a launch.

 We'll only use this email for AllSkyLabs Horizon updates.